kr2792/Auth0-SAML/README.md

 ## Logout

 Logging out for SAML is a bit different in Auth0 fro other than other configurations e.g. Google social login, so it needs some further [configuration](https://auth0.com/docs/login/logout/log-users-out-of-saml-idps).
+This might be cause for why Auth0 keeps logging the same user in everytime.
+This issue can be mitigated by open site in an incognito tab.

 ##
 Links to Auth0 documentation & tutorials: